Ince railway station

+History

 Ince suffered in the 1960s and 1970s from much house clearance and landscaping.
 This has resulted in low passenger usage for the station which served an area which was (until the 1960s) a bustling independent town.
 Ince (unlike Daisy Hill and Hindley, and other stations on the line) is not a commuter dormitory suburb and now the station is deserted even at peak times.
 Usage figures increased by around 10% in 2006/07 and recently by greater amounts (around 25% in 2007/08, and 29% in 2010-11) albeit from a relatively low base.

+Facilities

 There are three seats, with a new shelter that contains benches.
 There is also a newly installed LED next train indicator sign (which the station did not previously have) and a payphone.
 A series of improvement works during June and July 2018 to the station added an array of CCTV cameras and a new Card-Only ticket machine.
 The station is entirely unstaffed and customers must obtain tickets from the ticket machine on the platform. those wishing to pay for their ticket with cash must use the ticket machine to obtain a 'Promise to Pay' and pay the conductor on the train.